OverlordBaconPants/REI-Tracking/README.md

   - Detailed calculation breakdown with step-by-step explanation
   - Print-friendly results for sharing and documentation
   - Integration with property comps data
+  - Consolidated with comparable properties functionality for improved UI organization

 - **Occupancy Rate Calculator**: Calculate and analyze occupancy rates for multi-family properties
   - Track occupancy over time with visual indicators